New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS): Introduction

 \section{Introduction}

 After years of research and development, the fifth-generation (5G) wireless systems have been standardized and commercialized recently globally\cite{andrews2014will}.
 Nowadays, both academia and industry have shifted their focus toward the development of sixth-generation (6G) technologies \cite{wang2022vision}.
-Limited by the coverage and capacity of the traditional terrestrial wireless communications, the 5G system is not capable of supporting wireless access with high data rate and reliability at any place on earth, which is one of the visions of 6G wireless systems.
-The new network architecture, i.e., space-air-ground integrated network (SAGIN) has been seen as the key enabler for 6G, supporting seamless connectivity and high data rate transmission \cite{liu2018space}.
-The realization of SAGIN will involve a wide range of emerging applications, e.g., mobile communications on board Aircraft (MCA), low-earth-orbit satellites (LEOS), self-driving autonomous cars, in-vehicle infotainment, and unmanned aerial vehicles (UAV) \cite{su2019broadband,zhou2020evolutionary,gupta2015survey}.
+Hindered by the coverage and capacity limitations of traditional terrestrial wireless communications, the 5G system is unable to support high data rates and reliability universally, which is one of 6G wireless systems' primary objectives.
+The innovative network architecture, namely Space-Air-Ground Integrated Network (SAGIN), has been identified as a crucial enabler for 6G, facilitating seamless connectivity and high data rate transmission \cite{liu2018space}.
+The realization of SAGIN will involve a wide range of emerging applications, e.g., mobile communications on board Aircraft (MCA), low-earth-orbit satellites (LEOS), self-driving autonomous cars, in-vehicle infotainment, and unmanned aerial vehicles (UAV) \cite{su2019broadband,zhou2020evolutionary,gupta2015survey}, as shown in Fig. \ref{sagin}.
 In the above use cases, a critical challenge is how to provide reliable communication in high-mobility environments.
 For example, the relative speeds for vehicle-to-vehicle (V2V) communications will be up to $300$ km/h.
 In high-speed railways (HSR) mobile service, the communication devices will have speeds of up to 500 km/h.
 For MCA and LEO satellite communications, the moving speeds of the user equipments (UEs) will be even higher.
 As discussed in the 6G vision paper by You. et.al, high-mobility is still a bottleneck of the traditional wireless systems because of severe Doppler spread effect caused by the relative motion between transceivers.
-In addition, ultra-high data rate requirements push mobile providers to utilize higher frequency bands, such as millimeter wave (mmWave) bands, where a huge chunk of the spectrum is available \cite{li2018mmwave,wang2018millimeter}.
-In the mmWave frequency band, even a small speed of UE will lead to a high Doppler shift.
+Moreover, ultra-high data rate requirements prompt mobile providers to exploit higher frequency bands, such as millimeter-wave (mmWave) bands, where a vast spectrum is available \cite{li2018mmwave,wang2018millimeter}.
+Within the mmWave frequency band, even minor UE speeds can result in significant Doppler shifts.